tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you cast your last divine daily spell, roll a save.
 If you succeed, you don't expend the spell.

 **Quirk:** Obsessed with fortune telling, oracles, signs, etc.

 ---

+#### Dead King, Symbol of the

+If one of your spells would daze an undead creature, that creature becomes confused instead for the same duration.

+**Quirk:** Imperious and curt when dealing with ‘underlings’

+---